aborruso/scrape-cli/README.md

 # Note on building it

+The original source is written in Python 2, then I have built it in Python 2 environment.

-First of all it's mandatory to install `cssselect` and then `lxml` in this order (using pip).
+It's mandatory to install in this environment `cssselect` and then `lxml`, in this order (using pip).

-The original source is written in Python 2, then I have built it in Python 2 environment, using [pyinstaller](https://www.pyinstaller.org/) and this command: `pyinstaller --onefile scrape.py`.<br>
+I have built it using [pyinstaller](https://www.pyinstaller.org/) and this command: `pyinstaller --onefile scrape.py`.<br>
 Once you have built it, you can use it as an executable, in any environment